 - No war is just when it is exceeds what is necessary to stop unjust attacks and to deter them for some time to come.
 “Total war”, for example, is never justified, except in retaliation for total war.
-(This means war against homes, property, crops, non-combatants, and so forth, which would include nuclear war.)
+(This means war against homes, property, crops, non-combatants, and so forth, which would include such a range of activities as those that occurred in the US Civil War, as well as chemical, biological, and nuclear war.)

-- No war is just when it is cruel (attacks against women and children, torture, etc.) un
+- No war is just when it is cruel (attacks against women and children, torture, etc.).

 - No war is just when it is hypocritical.

-- No war is just when it is perpetrated or protracted for the purpose of the financial gain of any defense contractor or any other party to stands to gain from it.
+- No war is just when it is perpetrated or protracted for the purpose of the financial gain of any bank, defense contractor or any other party that stands to gain from it.